The lifespan of content on social media

 • For ‘direct’ sources (like email or IM clients) it’s 3.4 hours

-• Youtube links have a mean half-life of 7.4 hours
+• YouTube links have a mean half-life of 7.4 hours

-Comparing your posts to YouTube celebrities now does’t seem so bad now, right?
+Comparing your posts to YouTube celebrities now doesn’t seem so bad now, right?
 But generally, your posts will only have about 3 hours to generate half of the clicks they will ever get.
 The next set may come in slowly over the next few hours or days, depending on how much the post is shared, how timely the content is and how much engagement it has with your audience.

 But in those three hours, could you still reach the majority of your audience?
 Probably not.
 With Facebook’s recent change to their news feed algorithm, your posts will organically show up in the news feed of less than 10% of your fans.